TheBeege/kivy_class/class_01/README.md

 ### Installing PyCharm

 #### OS X
+I wrote this from memory, so it may not be exactly perfect.
+If you find an error, please let me know in Discord.
+1. In your browser, go to the [Pycharm download page](https://www.jetbrains.com/pycharm/download/#section=mac)
+2. Click the black download button under Community and save it
+3. When the download finishes, open it from your download folder
+4. A new window should pop up with the PyCharm logo and the Applications folder.
+Drag the PyCharm logo onto the Applications folder.
+This may take some time, so be patient and don't repeat it.
+5. Double click the Applications folder to open it
+6. Scroll down to find PyCharm and double-click it to open it
+7. Accept the terms
+8. I recommend the Darcula theme and skipping remaining options to set defaults
+9. In the dock on the bottom, right-click the PyCharm logo, go to options, and select "Keep in dock"

 #### Ubuntu
 1. Hit the Windows Key, type in Ubuntu Software, and hit enter